 1. Natural Language Processing and Large Language Models

 NLP and LLMs are AI tools that transform the way editorial tasks are performed.
 These technologies help process large volumes of text.
 When used for certain types of manuscripts, the technology can assist editors in deciding whether the manuscript is clear or ambiguous, of quality or below standard, and relevant or irrelevant.
-The global growth for natural language is expected to reach approximately USD 48.46 billion by 2026.

 NLP models can summarize content, identify inconsistencies, and even suggest edits, saving ample time in the initial screening and editing phases.
 They are increasingly being applied in the manuscript assessment process, where they help figure out gaps in the logic behind the document, biased usage of the language, and structural issues.